The Bankrate promise

-The Chase Freedom Unlimited card offers an introductory zero percent APR period for 15 months on purchases (16.49% – 25.24% variable afterward) that could be beneficial if you’re looking for a long period to pay off your wedding expenses while avoiding APR.
-In addition to a generous introductory zero percent APR period, the Chase Freedom Unlimited earns 1.5 percent cash back on all purchases and gives you $150 cash back when you spend $500 in the first three months.
+The Chase Freedom Unlimited card offers an introductory zero percent APR period for 15 months on purchases (14.99% – 23.74% variable afterward) that could be beneficial if you’re looking for a long period to pay off your wedding expenses while avoiding APR.
+In addition to a generous introductory zero percent APR period, the Chase Freedom Unlimited earns at least 1.5 percent cash back on purchases and offers a great welcome offer: Earn an additional 1.5% cash back on everything you buy (on up to $20,000 spent in the first year).

 If you’re planning a destination wedding, Capital One’s flagship travel credit card may deserve a spot on your list of financing options.
 This card offers 2X miles per dollar on all purchases, which could add up quickly when paying for a wedding.
-If you spend $3,000 in your first three months of owning the card, you’re eligible for 50,000 bonus miles.
+Enjoy a one-time bonus of 60,000 bonus miles when you spend $3,000 on purchases in the first 3 months from account opening.

 What to consider when using a credit card to finance a wedding: